 The Road Rescue Specialist (the "Specialist") has recently recommended to EMCR a number of changes to the existing system related to the reimbursement and response policies.5 Those recommendations are under consideration by EMCR at this time.
-The current reimbursement rates for road rescue services were previously established by reference to the all-found Rescue Truck rate cited in the Inter-Agency Agreement (settled between the BC Wildfire Service and Fire Chiefs' Association of BC in relation to rates paid to structure fire departments for out-of-jurisdiction wildfire and interface fire responses).6 Given the lack of EMCR involvement in setting these rates, the Specialist has proposed discontinuing use of the Inter-Agency Agreement rates for out-of-jurisdiction road rescue responses.
+The current reimbursement rates for road rescue services were previously established by reference to the all-found Rescue Truck rate cited in the Inter-Agency Agreement (settled between the BC Wildfire Service and Fire Chiefs' Association of BC in relation to rates paid to structure fire departments for out-of-jurisdiction wildfire and interface fire responses).6 Given the lack of EMCR involvement in setting these rates, the Specialist has proposed discontinuing use of the Inter- Agency Agreement and establishing a new policy for setting and updating the reimbursement rates for out-of-jurisdiction road rescue responses.
 It is anticipated that the reimbursement rate will remain unchanged during any policy transition period.